Jesus-Vazquez-A/Insurence/README.md

 * App in  Streamlit.
 We use streamlit which is a specialized library for data science.
 That allows us to create applications easily.

-### Important notes.

-The jupyter notebooks are in html format.
-For which you will have to download the compressed files.
-Praa be able to view it on your compute

 ### Link app